sushil2601/javaScript_practise/REACT.md

 Ans :-
     By using conditional rendering based on the state and validate input values before updating the state.

+Q. Custom Hooks
+Ans :-
+    Custom hooks are user-defined functions that start with 'use' and allow you to reuse stateful logic across components.

 <!-- Code Splitting -->

 Q. What is code Splitting in React?